Loading Events

 View full bio

-Joseph Capizzi (Ph.D.) is the Executive Director of the Institute for Human Ecology and an Ordinary Professor of Moral Theology at The Catholic University of America.
+Joseph E. Capizzi, (Ph.D.) is the Dean of the School of Theology and Religious Studies and Ordinary Professor of Moral Theology at the Catholic University of America.

 View full bio